Daniel-Walbolt/tailwind-plugin/README.md

 ---

-**Layer Parser** lets you autocomplete and preview **custom css** while utilizing the benefits of TailwindCSS.
+**Layer Parser** lets you autocomplete and preview custom css while utilizing the benefits of TailwindCSS.

-This is extremely useful for mono-repos using similar styling across several projects.
+This is extremely useful for monorepos using similar styling across several projects.
 Your custom CSS can be organized in dedicated files to use a more familiar CSS language rather than specifying classes through tailwind's native JSON syntax.

 ---

 ## Installation

 > **Warning**
-> This is a plugin for TailwindCSS, and can only be used in a project using TailwindCSS.
+> This is a plugin for TailwindCSS, and can only be used in a project using [TailwindCSS as a PostCSS plugin](https://tailwindcss.com/docs/installation/using-postcss).

 ```sh
 npm i tailwind-layer-parser